Planning Your Deployment

 The Graylog multi-node cluster architecture provides high availability and scalability for large production environments.
 Clustering is made possible using a leader-follower mechanism that is user-defined.
 It allows Graylog nodes, called leaders, to be distributed across multiple physical or virtual machines.
 These leader nodes are the primary points of contact between administrators and users whose requests are routed through them to their followers.
 Followers then process incoming messages using the appropriate processor.

-Graylog, MongoDB, and OpenSearch instances can each be added to clusters; as a result, you can scale up the size of a Graylog cluster to meet higher ingest needs.
+Graylog, MongoDB, and your search backend instances can each be added to clusters; as a result, you can scale up the size of a Graylog cluster to meet higher ingest needs.
 Here is an example architecture of a multi-node Graylog cluster.

 Some considerations when planning a multi-node cluster:

-• OpenSearch clusters can have data nodes at smaller scales and should include leader and data nodes at larger scales.
+Data Node clusters can have nodes at smaller scales and should include leader and data nodes at larger scales.

-• Load balancing for OpenSearch and MongoDB is managed at the application layer, with no need for a load balancer between Graylog and OpenSearch or Graylog and MongoDB.
+Load balancing for Data Node and MongoDB is managed at the application layer, with no need for a load balancer between Graylog and Data Node or Graylog and MongoDB.

 Environment Planning